vasilislasdas/motionretargeting/README.md

 # Motion Retargeting

-Performs motion retargeting between mocap characters.
+Performs motion retargeting between mocap characters from the Mixamo dataset.
 The characters can have the same number of joints(intra-structure or intra-class retargeting) or different number of joints(cross-structure retargeting).
-The deployed networks are based on the wasserstein-gan architecture, where both the encoder and the discriminator are built using transformers.
 The code has been tested on Ubuntu 20.04 LTS using python 3.8 and pytorch 1.9.0 with cuda 10.2.

 ## Getting Started

 In the next sections you can find instructions on how to:
-- Download the training and the test set
+- Download the training and the test set.
-- Preprocess the training set as a preparation step for training
+- Preprocess the training set as a preparation step for training.
-- Training the retargeter network
+- Training the retargeter network.
-- Retarget between various characters
+- Retarget between various characters.

 All the instructions are based using a linux console.
 Alternatively, you can add the whole folder/project using your favorite python IDE(e.g. pycharm), and perform the steps from within the IDE.